RV Mattress Sizes

 • Latex Mattress

 Latex mattresses are synthetic as well as natural.
 Natural latex mattresses contain organically procured liquid rubber converted to foam.
 They're superior to synthetic/blended latex mattresses and provide a balance between pressure relief and support.
 They're most well known for their extended durability, bouncy responsiveness, breathable cooling, and eco-friendliness.
-A study conducted in 2017 has even shown that latex mattresses excel over foam mattresses.

 • Innerspring Mattress